namwoam/namwoam-personal-website/resources.md

 # Resources

-Here are useful resources, primarily course materials I've prepared and compiled over the years.
-Feel free to browse and use them for study or teaching.
+A curated collection of resources, primarily course materials I have created or compiled.
+These materials are available for study and teaching.

 ## IM3014 — Linux System Administration Practice